ootks/hugo-blog/content/posts/psd_completion.md

 #### Theorem (Schur Complement Theorem)
 > Let $X$ be a PSD matrix, then $X \setminus T$ is PSD for any $T \subseteq [n]$.

-This is often stated as a consequence of a more general fact, known as Haynesworth inertia additivity, named after [Emilie Virginia Haynsworth](https://en.wikipedia.org/wiki/Emilie_Virginia_Haynsworth), who I think should be a better known mathematician.
+This is often stated as a consequence of a more powerful fact, known as Haynesworth inertia additivity, named after [Emilie Virginia Haynsworth](https://en.wikipedia.org/wiki/Emilie_Virginia_Haynsworth), who I think should be a better known mathematician.
 Let's give a proof more in line with our previous proof.

 To do this, we will make use an object called the [exterior power](https://en.wikipedia.org/wiki/Exterior_algebra) of a vector space, which is related to the tensor product, but slightly more complicated.